 Hawaii women’s basketball players Kamilah Jackson and Shawna Kuehu were named to the Western Athletic Conference All-Freshman team this morning by the league.

 They were the only players to receive postseason honors for UH (11-18, 5-11 WAC), which is seeded seventh in the Western Athletic Conference starting Wednesday at the Orleans Arena in Las Vegas.

-The 5-foot-11 Jackson, of Sacred Heart Cathedral Prep (Calif.), averaged team bests of 11.9 points and 12.0 boards.
-She established herself as the fourth-leading rebounder in the country through an uncanny knack for positioning down low.
-With 12 double-doubles and 323 total rebounds, she broke Judy Mosley's UH freshman records in those categories.
-Jackson also had the game-winning free throws with 0.3 seconds left in overtime against Utah State on senior night, earning her WAC player of the week honors.
+Jackson came straight to UH from Sacred Heart Cathedral School in California and became the fourth-leading rebounder in the country, averaging team bests of 11.9 points and 12.0 boards.
+With 12 double-doubles and 323 total rebounds, she broke Judy Mosley’s UH freshman records in those categories.
+Jackson also had the game-winning free throws with 0.3 seconds left in overtime against Utah State on senior night.

-Kuehu, a 5-10 Punahou graduate, was an all-around contributor for the Rainbow Wahine, averaging 9.3 points, 5.0 rebounds, 2.4 assists, 1.0 blocks and 1.6 steals per game.
-She missed the last three games of the regular season with concussion-like symptoms, but said yesterday she was feeling healthy for the game against NMSU.
+Kuehu, a Punahou graduate, was an all-around contributor for the Rainbow Wahine, averaging 9.3 points, 5.0 rebounds, 2.4 assists, 1.0 blocks and 1.6 steals per game.
+She missed the last three games of the regular-season with concussion-like symptoms.

-Louisiana Tech senior forward Adrienne Johnson was named the WAC player of the year and Utah State coach Raegan Pebley was the WAC coach of the year.
+Louisiana Tech’s Adrienne Johnson was named the WAC Player of the Year and Utah State coach Raegan Pebley was the WAC Coach of the Year.

 The All-WAC first team was Johnson, Nevada guard Tahnee Robinson, Nevada forward Shavon Moore, Fresno State guard Jaleesa Ross and Utah State forward Ashlee Brown.